Beverly Hills Cop: Axel F: Filming

 In February 2022, the film entered pre-production and received a California state tax credit of $16 million.
-Principal photography began on August 29, 2022, in San Bernardino, along with other areas in California, for 58 days, to generate $78 million in qualified spending in tax incentives.
+Principal photography began on August 29, 2022, in San Bernardino and other areas in California for 58 days, to generate $78 million in qualified spending in tax incentives.
 Additional filming occurred in Detroit in late November and early December 2022, although Murphy himself did not travel to the city.
 A December 3 NHL game between the Red Wings and the Vegas Golden Knights at Little Caesars Arena served as backdrop for the prologue, but the team locker room seen in the film was a set.

 Post-production

 Dan Lebental served as the editor.

 Music

 As the film reuses most of the music from the first two films, a compilation soundtrack was not commissioned, making it the first in the franchise to not have an album featuring the songs heard in the film unlike its predecessors.
 However, an original song "Here We Go!" was written for the film, by rapper-singer Lil Nas X and released as a single on June 28, 2024.

 Lorne Balfe composed the film's score, which incorporates the "Axel F" theme composed by Harold Faltermeyer from the first film.
 An album containing the film's score was released through Netflix Music on July 3, 2024.